DataDog/hiring-engineers/answers.md

 After installing the agent on my host,
 I installed tags in my `/etc/datadog-agent/datadog.yaml` file.
-I added tags at the agent level, to reflect
+I added tags at the agent level, to reflect:
-- a host name,
+- a host name
-- the dev environment,
+- the dev environment
 - device
 - networking information (I added `host.name` and `host.ip` properties after the screenshot below was taken)
-- and a service level tag that I could use across resources and components.
+- a service level tag that I could use across resources and components.
 I made use of service level tags later on, to specify feature levels and to get a service map working.

 Docs: https://docs.datadoghq.com/getting_started/tagging/
 ![](datadogScreenshots/host_tags.png)

-After that, I installed a MySQL database and checked that the Datadog integration is working correctly with the database, using <code>sudo service datadog status</code>.
+After that, I installed a MySQL database and checked that the Datadog integration was working correctly with the database, using <code>sudo service datadog status</code>.

 ![](datadogScreenshots/mysql_integrationCheck.png)